FOREX-Dollar firms, on track for weekly gains; G20 meeting in focus

 a six-month high of $1.1465 touched on Tuesday, set to shed

-about 1.5 percent for the week and moving away from this week's
+for the week and moving away from this week's 17-month nadir of

 Washington that the yen's "excessive" rises have been corrected